madhuka2002/KeensEcom/README.md

 2.	cd KeensEcom

-3. Move Files to Server Directory: o	Copy the project folder to the server root directory (e.g., htdocs for XAMPP).
+3. Move Files to Server Directory:

+o	Copy the project folder to the server root directory (e.g., htdocs for XAMPP).

-4. Set Up the Database:
+5. Set Up the Database:

 o	Open phpMyAdmin and create a new database. o	Import the provided SQL file (database/ast.sql) to set up tables. o	Update database connection details in components/connect.php.

-5. Run the Application:
+7. Run the Application:

 o	Start Apache and MySQL from XAMPP/WAMP. o	Open a web browser and visit http://localhost/ast.

-Deployment
+Deployment:

 To deploy the application, follow these steps:

 •	Upload project files to a web hosting server.